 -Guarantees of a livelihood and academic freedom for teachers and other staff members of educational institutions.

-Mao Zedong asks Stalin for advice on two occasions (November 30, 1947 and March 15, 1948) about dealing with non-Communist parties and about creating a new political order once the CCP had seized power.
+Mao Zedong asked Stalin for advice on two occasions (November 30, 1947 and March 15, 1948) about dealing with non-Communist parties and about creating a new political order once the CCP had seized power.
 He is convinced he can lead a one-party rule like the SU and Yugoslavia.
-Stalin, however, disagrees and states:
+Stalin, however, disagreed.

 "We think that the various opposition parties in China that are representing the middle strata of the Chinese population and are opposing the Guomindang clique will exist for a long time.
 And the CCP will have to involve them in cooperation against the Chinese reactionary forces and imperialist powers.